Biodiversity of Wales: Reptiles

 There are five native reptiles in Wales.
 These include grass snakes, sand lizards, common lizards and slowworms.

 Amphibians

 There are six native amphibians in Wales.
 They are the common toad, great crested newt, natterjack toad, palmate newt, smooth newt and common frog.

 Invertebrates

 An estimated 25,000 invertebrate species live in land and freshwater habitats in Wales.

 Human impact

 Welsh biodiversity has been reduced by human activity.
 Many native species were lost because of lack of woodland support.
+Believed to be home to some of Wales's rarest land invertebrates, some 2,500 disused coal tips are the subject of study by the Welsh Government; the tips are home to a wide variety of other wildlife.

 Animals

 Many conservation projects have been set up to preserve the red squirrel.
 There is a great decline in the number of hedgehogs.
-The use of pesticides has cause a major decline of honeybees; a Pollinator Action plan was launched at the Royal Welsh Show in July 2012.
+The use of pesticides has caused a major decline in honeybees; a Pollinator Action plan was launched at the Royal Welsh Show in July 2012.

 Management

 Wales has 175 species on the Section 74 list of Species of Principal Importance for the Conservation of Biological Diversity.
 However, the list of species and habitats of principal importance in Wales is now based on new legislation in the form of sections 6 and 7 of the Environment (Wales) 2016 Act.
 In Wales, the United Kingdom Biodiversity Action Plan (UKBAP) was implemented by the Wales Biodiversity Partnership (WBP).
 The Countryside Council for Wales also assists in sustainability management.

 Wales Biodiversity Partnership (WBP) organises the overall plan, and on a local scale, each council carries out its own surveys and reports back, then produces management and protection plants for the identified species and habitats.

 The Welsh government cooperates with European Community directives on the conservation of wild birds and natural habitats and wild flora and fauna as well as with NATURA 2000.